By Imogen Sarre

 ATG's 3 month paid office internship

-Applications for ATG 3 month paid office internship are open until 12pm 14 April 2014
+Applications for ATG 3 month paid office internship will open again later this year.

 Having personally graduated from ATG's office internship scheme into a job at ATG, I hope that the enthusiasm with which I now shine forth its glories is taken as sincerely as it is given: